 “Thanks, Jan, for the virtual tour.
 My wife and I will never visit many of the locations that you experienced.”

 Paul’s sentiments are certainly understandable.
 For most Americans who travel to Europe, Latvia is not a favored destination.
 England, France, Germany, Italy and Spain top the list.
-Who can gainsay the decisions to visit Buckingham Palace in London, the Eiffel Tower in Paris, Checkpoint Charlie in Berlin, the Coliseum in Rome, or the Plaza de Toros in Madrid?
+Who can gainsay the decisions to visit Buckingham Palace, the Eiffel Tower, Checkpoint Charlie, the Coliseum, or the Plaza de Toros?

 And yet, the decisions of many Americans are now changing.